 - A standard solo etude.

-The selections should demonstrate your musicality, tone, tempo and technique.
+The selections should demonstrate your musicality, tone and technique.
 They should not exceed more than 10 minutes total.
+Be prepared to demonstration major and melodic minor scales.

-Cornerstone accepts these woodwind and brass instruments: flute, oboe, English horn, bassoon, clarinet, bass clarinet, alto saxophone, tenor saxophone, baritone saxophone, French horn, trumpet, trombone, baritone and tuba.
+Cornerstone accepts these woodwind and brass instruments: flute, oboe, bassoon, clarinet, bass clarinet, alto saxophone, tenor saxophone, baritone saxophone, French horn, trumpet, trombone, baritone and tuba.